conwetlab/wstore/README.md

 # make && make altinstall
 </pre>

-Then, include the line */usr/local/lib* at the end of the file */etc/ld.so.conf*, in a CentOS 6.5 it shoud be similar to:
+Then, include the line */usr/local/lib* at the end of the file */etc/ld.so.conf*, In a CentOS 6.5 it shoud be similar to:

 <pre>
 include ld.so.conf.d/*.conf